oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status Mechanism Registry

 This specification establishes the IANA "Status Mechanisms" registry for status mechanisms and registers the members defined by this specification.
 Other specifications can register other members used for status retrieval.
-Other status mechanisms may have different tradeoffs regarding security, privacy, scalability, and complexity.
+Other status mechanisms may have different tradeoffs regarding security, privacy, scalability and complexity.
 The privacy and security considerations in this document only represent the properties of the Status List mechanism.

 # Conventions and Definitions